Dawn (Star Trek: Enterprise)

 "Dawn" is the thirty-ninth episode (production #213) of the television series Star Trek: Enterprise, the thirteenth of the second season.
-Set in the 2100s of the Star Trek universe, the NX-01 Enterprise has set out to explore the galaxy.
+The episode aired on UPN on January 8, 2003.
+Set in the 2100s of the Star Trek universe, the starship Enterprise has set out to explore the galaxy.

 Commander Trip Tucker's shuttle pod is fired upon by an Arkonian ship and is stranded on a desert moon with his attacker.
 As dawn comes on the moon, the temperature increases beyond what the characters can survive.
-Meanwhile, in orbit Captain Archer of the Enterprise tries to deal with the Arkonions.
+Meanwhile, in orbit, Captain Archer of the Enterprise tries to deal with the Arkonions.

 Plot

 Commander Tucker is off-ship testing the new autopilot technology on one of Enterprise's shuttle pods.
 Without warning, his craft is approached and fired upon by an Arkonian ship.
 With the main systems damaged and central power lost, he is forced to crash-land on one of the system's many moons.
-On the moon, Tucker survives the crash and tries to repair the communications systems.
+On the moon, Tucker has survived the crash and tries to repair the communications systems.
 He realizes that he is not alone, and is ambushed by the Arkonian pilot, who has also crashed on the moon.
-After turns taking each other prisoner, a truce of sorts occurs as they both realize that surviving is their main goal.
+After taking each other prisoner in turn, a truce of sorts occurs as they both realize that surviving is their main goal.

 Meanwhile, having lost contact with the shuttle, Enterprise commences a search of the area.
-They are soon intercepted by a large ship belonging to Arkonians, who claim this region as their own.
-The Arkonians are territorial and aggressive, and have their own strained history with the Vulcans.
+They are soon intercepted by a large ship belonging to the Arkonians, who claim the region as their own.
+They are territorial and aggressive, and have their own strained history with the Vulcans.
 While they demand that Enterprise immediately set course out of their system, their captain is reluctantly persuaded by Captain Archer to agree to a combined search of the sixty-two moons.